 One of the key questions in detective stories is: who has a motive?
 Usually that only serves to narrow things down, as there are two or three people with a plausible motive, and even then a whole other person can turn out to be the actual killer.
 Sometimes the opposite happens: every single person in the general vicinity has a reason to want the victim dead.

-whom everybody hated on general principle, but the victim also had specifically wronged all the other characters at some point.
-So, seriously, the killer could have been anyone.
+whom everybody hated on general principle, but the victim also had specifically wronged all the other characters.
+The killer could have been anyone.

 Sometimes everyone's a suspect because Everybody Did It

 Long story short, its better to have lots and lots of suspects, because that it part of what makes it a mystery.

 open/close all folders